Environment New Jersey Research & Policy Center

 “It’s been a long time coming for New Jersey to rejoin the RGGI carbon pollution reduction program.
 Today’s announcement marks a key milestone for New Jersey to once again be a member of the RGGI program it helped to found and end an era of allowing fossil fuel plants to pollute freely.

 “While RGGI is not a silver bullet to reduce all our carbon emissions, it’s a strong first step to reduce pollution from our fossil fuel plants and move us to a clean, renewable energy economy.
-RGGI is a light of climate action in the darkness of climate rollbacks of the Trump era and New Jersey’s re-entry is a clear repudiation of the Christie administration’s decision to withdraw New Jersey from the program.
+RGGI is a light of climate action in the darkness of climate rollbacks of the Trump era and a clear repudiation of the Christie administration’s decision to withdraw New Jersey from the program.

 “Gov. Murphy campaigned vigorously on climate action and repeatedly asserted on the campaign trail that one of his first environmental actions as governor would be for New Jersey to rejoin the program, which morphed into Executive Order 7 in his first two weeks in office.
 Today’s announcement puts us on a path to officially rejoin the RGGI pollution credits auction program in 2020.